StoFrooo/StoFrooo/README.md

 Hello! 👋
-I am a third-year student at the AGH University of Science and Technology in Krakow in the field of Computer Science and Econometrics.
+I am a fourth-year (I've just started master's degree) student at the AGH University of Science and Technology in Krakow in the field of IT and Econometrics.

 Programming languages and apps: